cube-js/cube/docs/content/Examples-Tutorials-Recipes/Joining-multiple-data-sources.md

 What if we want to get the data from the defined above pre-aggregations in one query?
 We can use the `rollupJoin` pre-aggregation.
-It will be able to aggregate data from the various data sources.
+It will be able to aggregate data from various data sources.
 Let's define it!
-Notice that rollup that joined should contain dimensions on which they’re joined.
-In our case is the `CUBE.supplierId` dimension in the `Products` cube:
+Notice that the rollup that joined should contain dimensions on which they're joined.
+In our case, is the `CUBE.supplierId` dimension in the `Products` cube:

 <GitHubCodeBlock